jsinger67/parol/book/src/ParolVersion3.md

 : StartDeclaration { Declaration } { ScannerState }
 ;
 ```
-The non-terminal `ScannerState` was automatically defined the be converted to `ScannerConfig`.
+The non-terminal `ScannerState` was defined to be automatically converted to `ScannerConfig`.

-It is semantically completely identical to use `%user_type` and the application of it to each
+It is semantically completely identical to use `%user_type` for a certain non-terminal and then
-occurrence of the non-terminal in the grammar explicitly.
+apply the defined `%user_type` alias to each occurrence of the concerned non-terminal in the grammar
+definition explicitly.

 ## New feature "Terminal type"